saguiitay/OneDriveRestAPI/README.md

 ## About

-OneDriveRestAPIt is a C# client for the Microsoft OneDrive service through its RESTful API.
+OneDriveRestAPI is a C# client for the Microsoft OneDrive service through its RESTful API.

 Microsoft has released the [Live SDK](http://msdn.microsoft.com/en-US/live/ff621310 "Microsoft Live SDK"), a set of C# libraries for interacting with OneDrive, which is hard to extend and debug, as it relies on async HttpWebRequest/HttpWebResponse.